ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/purchasing-how-record-purchase-price-discount-payment-agreements.md

 ---
-title: Special and Alternate Vendor Pricing and Discounts | Microsoft Docs'
+title: Record Special Purchase Prices and Discounts
 description: You can define different or alternate prices and discount agreements and apply them to purchase documents for vendors.
 author: bholtorf